-The daily use of Cannabidiol (CBD) for its various health benefits is becoming widely accepted at this stage, although it has taken some time to earn this consensus.
-The research data that has been gleaned through successful clinical trials and studies of this effective cannabinoid has helped the public to understand better how this naturally-occurring compound from hemp works.
+The daily use of Cannabidiol (CBD) for its various health benefits is becoming widely accepted at this stage.
+The research data gleaned through successful clinical trials and studies of this effective cannabinoid has helped the public to understand how this naturally-occurring compound from hemp works.
 It’s time to uncover these CBD myths.

-With the help of this research, influential physicians have even begun promoting the daily use of high-quality CBD to help with a wide variety of issues, from common injuries to life-threatening conditions.
+With the help of this research, influential physicians have even begun promoting the daily use of high-quality CBD.
+This can help with a wide variety of issues, from common injuries to life-threatening conditions.
 CBD is slowly moving from a being a novel, fringe treatment to a go-to natural alternative.

 Furthermore, the controversy surrounding the significant differences between the two most popular cannabinoids— CBD and THC— has also helped improve the overall endorsement of using CBD as a natural alternative.
 On the other hand, public misconceptions regarding the legal implications and possible side effects of CBD still exist.

 Understandably, when it comes to anything health-related, the utmost attention is required.
-However, the negative myths surrounding CBD need to be addressed to understand this all-natural health alternative properly.
+However, the negative myths surrounding CBD cause confusion about who should and should not take CBD.
 Here, we unravel some of the more common misconceptions.

 1. CBD Gets You High